waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Logic Must Mirror Game Mechanics:** Tools will fail catastrophically if their internal model of the game is inaccurate (e.g., not accounting for all traversable tile types or UI structures).
 All tools must be designed with a perfect understanding of the game mechanics they interact with.
 - **Simplify, Don't Over-Engineer:** When a complex tool repeatedly fails, replace it with a simpler, more robust version that accomplishes a smaller part of the task reliably.
 - **Fly Map Navigation:** The Fly map is not a free-roam grid.
 It consists of fixed, non-intuitive paths between cities.
-- **Anti-Hallucination Protocol is Non-Negotiable:** My recent catastrophic pathfinding failures were caused by a complete failure to adhere to my own verification protocol.
+- **Anti-Hallucination Protocol is Non-Negotiable:** My recent catastrophic pathing failures were caused by a complete failure to adhere to my own verification protocol.
 I MUST verify my `current_map_id` and `current_position` from the Game State Information after EVERY map transition, without exception.
 Trusting my memory is the root cause of all major strategic failures.
 - **Mechanic Failure Analysis:** Before assuming a puzzle is blocked by a complex mechanic, thoroughly check for simple, alternate paths.
 My inability to push the boulder at Cianwood (5, 29) was not a mechanic failure, but a perception failure, as I later discovered I could simply walk around it.
 - **Tool Usage Loops:** When a tool fails repeatedly, especially one requiring precise text input like `notepad_edit`, the root cause is likely user error (e.g., incorrect `old_text`).
 I must meticulously copy the exact text from error suggestions instead of re-typing or paraphrasing to avoid getting stuck in correctable loops.
 - **Proactive Tool Design:** When designing a tool, I must consider all potential edge cases and game mechanics it will interact with (e.g., scrolling in menus, different UI states).
 A tool that only works in the simplest scenario is brittle and will fail.
 Proactively building robust tools is more efficient than reactive debugging.